 acute kidney injury

-Overall risk in hospitalised patients is low, with a pooled incidence rate of 3%.
-This risk increases to 19% when patients are admitted to the intensive care unit.
-In a retrospective study in New York, 36.6% of hospitalised patients went on to develop acute kidney injury, and of these 14.3% required renal replacement therapy.
+In retrospective studies in New York, 36.6% to 78% of hospitalised patients went on to develop acute kidney injury, and of these 14.3% to 35.2% required renal replacement therapy.
 Nearly 90% of patients on mechanical ventilation developed acute kidney injury, and 97% of patients requiring renal replacement therapy were on ventilators.
 Data from the UK indicate that approximately 31% of patients on ventilators (and 4% not on ventilators) require renal replacement therapy.
 Similarly, 31% of critically ill patients in a New York study required dialysis.
+In a small UK cohort, 29% of hospitalised children met the diagnostic criteria for acute kidney injury, with most cases occurring in children admitted to the intensive care unit and in those with paediatric inflammatory multisystem syndrome.

 Patients should meet criteria for acute kidney injury for diagnosis.
 NHS England: acute kidney injury (AKI) algorithm external link opens in a new window Perform a urinalysis for blood, protein, and glucose to help identify the underlying cause.
 Imaging is recommended if urinary tract obstruction is suspected.